CarlosRoque/standalone-resque/README.md

 ```bash
 QUEUE=test COUNT=2 bundle exec rake resque:workers
 ```
-If you had jobs queued up, then you now have the file myfile.out in your root with a list of all the enqueued messages.
+If you had jobs queued up, then a file named myfile.out is created in your root with a list of all the processed messages.

 ## The magic
 What makes all of this work is this section in the Rakefile